ArneBinder/recursive-embedding/docker/create-corpus/dbpedia-nif/README.md

-# Create corpus from DBpedia-NIF data
+# Create a rec-emb data model from DBpedia-NIF

 The [2016-10 release of DBpedia](http://wiki.dbpedia.org/datasets/dbpedia-version-2016-10) contains RDF [NIF](https://site.nlp2rdf.org/) data (see section 5.
 NLP Datasets of [Downloads 2016-10](http://wiki.dbpedia.org/downloads-2016-10)) covering the following:
  * nif-context.ttl: The full text of a wiki page as the context for all subsequent information about this page.